jmulvany127/Comp_Networks_Project_2/Final_V4/README.txt

 SEND MODIFIED DATABASE
 VIEW MODIFIED DATABASE ON OTHER PEER

-Testcase 1 instructions :
+Testcase instructions :

-Instructions for Windows.
+Instructions for setup on Windows (We both used windows)

-Open the testcases folder and go into the testcase1 folder.You should see two different folders,token_1 and token_2.
+Open the testcases folder and go into the testcase1 folder.You should see two different folders,peer_1 and peer_2.
 It is going to be necessary to open two seperate command prompts.
 We are going to want to run the p2p.py file in token_1, this can be run command prompt on windows by typing cmd into the file directory at the top of file explorer and then using the command python p2p.py in the prompt.
-We are then going to want to run the p2p1.py in token_2. type cmd in token_2 and use "python p2p1.py" in the prompt.
+We are then going to want to run the p2p1.py in token_2. type cmd in token_2 and use "python p2p1.py" in the prompt. p2p.py and p2p1.py are the same programs, the only difference between them is the fact that line 22 on p2p1.py is equal to 2 instead of 1 of p2p.py
-Hopefully this should have opened both programs in seperate command prompts
+Hopefully this should have opened both programs in seperate command prompts and should be able to connect over 127.0.0.1 .

-Sending a message from 1 peer to another
+Sending a message from one peer to another peer
 Type cnct to begin the connection proccess in the prompt.
 When asked about the peer number to connect to check which program is being run. if you are running p2p.py and want to connect to p2p1.py, you need to input "2".